PlanterApp/planter_blog/content/posts/tea-garden/index.md

   * Dried leaves, lemony flavor, good for digeston
 * Mint

-  * Use the dried leaves, digestive and calming.
-Pairs well with other herbs like lavender
+  * Use the fresh or dried leaves, digestive and calming.
+Pairs well with other herbs like lavender, thyme, and rosemary.
+  * Fresh leaves make a more mild tea
   * So many varieties of mint- each with slightly different flavors.
-Try out Chocolate Mint, or Apple Mint, or tried-and-true Peppermint!
+Try out Chocolate Mint, or Apple Mint, or tried-and-true Peppermint
 * Lemongrass

   * Stalks, digestive and calming